Pileup mitigation at the LHC: a theorist's view: Introduction

 \chapter{Introduction}

 Collider physics has played a central role in fundamental research over the past decades.
-Today, most earth-based experiments exploring particle physics at high energies are beam-beam collider experiments with the Large Hadron Collider (LHC) occupying the front row.
-We will therefore focus our attention on experiment colliding two beams of hadrons, primarily protons but also heavy nuclei, and studying the products of the collisions to extract information on fundamental interactions.
-With the level of our current knowledge, most of the analyses focus on high-energy scales, typically at the TeV scale or above, and on rare phenomena, typically below a picobarn \ie more than 11 orders of magnitude smaller than the total proton-proton cross-section.
+Today, most earth-based experiments exploring particle physics at high energies are beam--beam collider experiments with the Large Hadron Collider (LHC) occupying the front row.
+This type of experiment brings into collision two beams of particles, either leptons or hadrons.
+The topic of this review applies to proton-proton collisions, with applications for the on-going LHC programme as the main focus.
+As we will show, it also has consequences for heavy-ion collisions such as the gold--gold collisions at RHIC --- the Relativistic Heavy-Ion Collider at the Brookhaven National Laboratory --- or lead--lead collisions at the LHC.
+The physics discussed here is even more relevant for future hadronic colliders.
+From now on, let us consider the collision of two proton beams.

-To have access to rare events, lots of statistics is crucial.
-This can only be achieved with high collision rates \ie high luminosities.
-The LHC is designed to reach a luminosity of $10^{34}\,\text{cm}^{-2}\text{s}^{-1}$ and hence gather several inverse femtobarns worth of data every year.
-This requires storing many proton bunches in each beam, storing as many protons as possible in each bunch and optimising the beam optics.
-A consequence of the last two requirements is that when two proton bunches cross at an interaction point, several proton-proton collisions will occur on the same time.
-For a luminosity of $10^{34}\,\text{cm}^{-2}\text{s}^{-1}$ and a bunch spacing of $25\,\text{ns}$, one would have an average of 25 coincidental proton-proton collisions at each bunch crossing.
-This effect is known as {\bf pileup} and is what we shall focus our interest on in this document.